triton-inference-server/client/src/c++/perf_analyzer/genai-perf/README.md

 When the dataset is synthetic you can specify the following options:
 * `--num-prompts`: The number of unique prompts to generate.
-* `--synthetic-tokens-mean`: The mean number of tokens of synthetic input data.
+* `--synthetic-input-tokens-mean`: The mean number of tokens of synthetic input data.
-* `--synthetic-tokens-stddev`: The standard deviation number of tokens of synthetic input data.
+* `--synthetic-input-tokens-stddev`: The standard deviation of the number of tokens of synthetic input data.
 * `--random-seed`: The seed used to generate random values.